 Why Gather and Save Seeds?

 Who doesn’t love free plants?
 Seeds gathering costs nothing and can save you a bundle on purchased seeds.
 Or if you’re like me, you can buy more seeds and build an even bigger seed stash.
-Heheh… You can also swap seeds with friends, neighbours, or via organised seed swaps and expand your collection.
-Seed saving can also help support genetic diversity, especially if you are growing rare, heritage, or heirloom varieties.
+Heheh… You can also swap saved seeds with friends, neighbours, or via organised seed swaps and expand your collection.
+Seed saving and sharing can also help to maintain and support genetic diversity, especially if you are growing rare, heritage, or heirloom varieties.

 By selecting seeds from your best performers, you can potentially improve your future crop yields, flavours, colours, size, health, and other desirable traits.
 If you’re really keen, you can even start to develop your own unique strains, but I’m a simple “leave it to the bees” kind of gal…at least for now!

 Letting things go to seed is also great for the bees and other pollinators, especially if you’re allowing some blooms you might otherwise discourage on edibles to generate some seeds for saving.
-Birds will be grateful for the seeds, but you may be a little less keen to share with them.
+Look at those gorgeous kohlrabi flowers below!
+And the bees loved them.
+Birds might also be grateful for the seeds, but you may be a little less keen to share with them depending on your seed saving plans!

 How to Collect and Store Gathered Seeds